thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-The important factor to note is that the URL required above [in `header.component.ts`] is relative to the **application root** which is usually the location of the `index.html` web page that hosts the application.
-So the above component - without any url path information - must be stored in the application root.
+Above we used URLs to specify external HTML and CSS resources.
+The important factor to note is that the URL required above [in `header.component.ts`] is not an absolute path.
+The path is actually relative to the **application root**: which is usually the location of the `index.html` web page that hosts the application.
+So the above component - without any url path information - must be stored in the application root in order to avoid 404 errors.

 Wow, this does not scale well!